dfuse-io/docs/content/guides/ethereum/getting-started/other-languages.md

 * Create your account on https://app.dfuse.io
 * Click "Create New Key" and give it a name, a category (and value of the "Origin" header in the case of a web key).
 See [Authentication]({{< relref "/guides/core-concepts/authentication" >}}) for details.

+## Initiate your project
-## Generate the client stub and dependencies for your language
+### Generate the client stub and dependencies for your language

 dfuse exposes its data through a GraphQL over gRPC interface.
 The protobuf files are {{< externalLink href="https://github.com/dfuse-io/graphql-over-grpc" title="in this GitHub repository">}}.